 - Maple syrup, for serving

 - Place the bread cubes in a greased casserole dish (an 8×11 will make a thicker casserole, a 9×13 will be a bit thinner).

-- In a large bowl, whisk eggs, almond milk, brown sugar, cinnamon, and vanilla.
+- In a large bowl, whisk eggs, milk, half and half, brown sugar, cinnamon, and vanilla.
 Pour evenly over the bread cubes.
 Lightly press down on the top of the bread to allow the top layer of bread to absorb some of the custard mixture, or gently stir it to distribute the custard throughout the bread.
 Cover, and refrigerate overnight (if you want to bake the same day, allow it to soak for at least 3 hours).

-- For the topping: combine brown sugar, flour, cinnamon and salt.
-Add butter, and using your fingers or a spoon, work the butter into the dry ingredients until the butter is evenly distributed and the mixture resembles wet, clumpy sand.
+- Combine brown sugar, flour, cinnamon and salt.
+Add butter, and using your fingers or a fork, work the butter into the dry ingredients until the butter is evenly distributed and the mixture resembles wet, clumpy sand.
 Cover and refrigerate until you are ready to bake the French toast.